antonybholmes/antony-holmes-astro/src/content/blog/investing/the-vanilla-investor.md

 categories:
   - Investing
 type: post
+hero: 'vanilla-cake.webp'
-heroCaption: "If you don't eat your cake, you can't have any pudding!"
+heroAlt: "If you don't eat your cake, you can't have any pudding!"
 status: added
-related: []
 title: The Vanilla Investor
-slug: the-vanilla-investor
-hero: /assets/posts/opt/vanilla-1600x800.avif
 authors:
   - Antony Holmes
 added: '2021-12-09'